-The Board does not operate a formal process of performance evaluation; however the Chairman does continually review the performance of the members of the Board.
+The Board does not operate a formal process of performance evaluation; however the Chairman regularly reviews the performance of all members of the Board.

-Both Mr William McIlroy and Mr Bernard Johnson have continued with their roles with their management companies and Mr William McIlroy has continued with his role with Oratorio Developments Ltd. There has been no change in these commitments over the past year.
+Both William McIlroy and Bernard Johnson have continued with their roles with their management companies and Mr McIlroy has continued with his role with Oratorio Developments Ltd. There has been no change in these commitments over the past year.

-The directors have met as a full board on 8 occasions throughout the year, including meetings by telephone.
-The attendance at meetings held during the year to 31 March 2010 for each of the Directors is as follows:
+The directors have met as a full board on 11 occasions throughout the year, including meetings by telephone.
+The attendance at meetings held during the year to 31 March 2011 for each of the Directors is as follows:

 Board Remuneration Audit

 Director Meetings Committee Committee

-William McIlroy 8 0 0
+William McIlroy 9 0 0

-Bernard Johnson 8 0 0
+Bernard Johnson 10 0 0

-Nick O'Shea 8 2 2
+Nick O'Shea 11 2 2

-Mary Carney 8 2 2
+Mary Carney 7 2 2

-William Glencross 7 0 0
+William Glencross 6 0 0